spacemeshos/POET-OLD/protocol.md

 ```

 ### Data Types
+#### Commitment
-- Commitment param - arbitray binary data.
-Verifier should just use H(commitment) to create a commitment that is in range (0, 1)^w .
+arbitray length bytes.
+Verifier implementation should just use H(commitment) to create a commitment that is in range (0, 1)^w .
 So the actualy commitment can be sha256(commitment) when w=256.

-### Challenge and Proof Data Types
-- Will be added here shortly
+#### Challenge
+A challenge is a list of t random binary strings in {0,1}^n.
+Each binary string is an identifier of a leaf node in the DAG.
+Note that the binary string should always be n bytes long, including trailing `0`s if any, e.g. `0010`.

+#### Proof
+A proof needs includes the following data:
+1. φ - the label of the root node.
+2. For each identifier i in a challange (0 <= i < t), an ordered list of labels which includes:
+   2.1 li - The label of the node i
+   2.2 An ordered list of the labels of the sibling node of each node on the path to the parent node.

+So, for example for Dag(4) and for a challenge identifier `0101` - The labels that should be included in the list are: 0101, 0100, 011, 00 and 1.
+This is basically an openning of a merkle tree commitment.

+The complete proof data can be encoded in a tuple where the first value is φ and the second value is a dictionary with an entry for each of the t challenge identifiers using the following syntax:

+{ φ, { identifier_0 : { label(0), list_of_siblings_on_path_to_root_from_0}, .... { identifier_t : { label(t), list_of_siblings_on_path_to_root_from_t} }